jalasoft/LifeConfig/README.md

-In the example above, we demanded that we want to use the interface `MyConfiguration` as a source of configuration values.
-Next, we defined format (`yaml()`) and source of the configuration (`fromFile()`).
-The last step was invocation of method `live()` meaning that we want to see the latest values of the configuration, even though the content is varying.
+In the example above, we demanded that we want to use the interface `MyConfiguration` as a source of configuration values (factory method `pretending()`.
+Next, we defined format (`yaml()`) and source (`fromFile()`) of the configuration.
+The last step was invocation of method `live()` meaning that we want to receive the latest values from the configuration file, even though the content is varying after the initialization phase.

 As a result, we obtained a dynamic implementation of the interface that can be used as an ordinary interface (without any knowledge of the implementation):